+Writing system

-Writing system A general term used to describe the mechanical means of moving pens/printheads across the
+A general term used to describe the mechanical means of moving pens/printheads across the chart width.
+The term often includes the paper transport system used to drive the chart through the cassette.

+Zero

-Zero Zero is generally taken to mean the value associated with the left-most grid line on the chart.
+Zero is generally taken to mean the value associated with the left-most grid line on the chart.
 Its actual value need not be zero, as long as it is less than the Span value.